Irvise/Documents/Cheatsheets/Libre/Packages.md

 ## Text editors

 * [Vis](https://github.com/martanne/vis): a vi-like editor based on Plan 9's structural regular expressions.
 Fuses the best of Vi(m) and Sam editors.
-Minimal and extensible by nature, runs on the terminal.
+Minimal and extensible by nature using lua.

 * [GNU Emacs](https://www.gnu.org/software/emacs/): definitely the most powerful editor out there.
 Extensible as you wish, and even more powerful, though the learning curve is horrible.
 It has some of the most mesmerizing addons to have ever existed such as [org-mode](http://orgmode.org/), [magit](https://magit.vc/), [evil](https://github.com/emacs-evil/evil) or [org-brain](https://github.com/Kungsgeten/org-brain).

 * [Joe](https://joe-editor.sourceforge.io/): it is a minimal, yet severely overlooked editor that resembles the way editors used to be.
-It is more feature packed than what it seems.
+It is more feature packed than what it seems, and it supports emacs, wordstar and nano emulation.

 * [Microsoft Visual Studio Code](https://code.visualstudio.com/): a modern text editor with everything you may need.
 While not as small as the rest, it is beautiful, fast, and the best for embedded development with the combination of [PlatformIO](https://platformio.org/).
 Note that the binaries distibuted directly from the web page are not under a libre licence.